 Sales of a substantial number of shares of our common stock in the public market could cause our stock price to fall, even if our business is doing well.

-If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market, the market price of our common stock could decline.
-As of December 31, 2019, we had outstanding a total of 27,499,260 shares of common stock.
+If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market, the market price of our common stock could decline significantly.